toanpn/ai-agent-platform/docs/tech_specs/frontend.md

         -   Supports multiple tool selection with tool descriptions
         -   Integrates with form validation and submission
         -   Maps existing agent tools when editing an agent
+    -   **File Management:** The `AgentFormComponent` (in edit mode) allows for managing files associated with an agent:
+        -   Lists existing files with their name and size.
+        -   Provides a button to delete existing files.
+Deletions are queued and executed only upon saving the agent.
+        -   Allows a new file to be selected for upload.
+        -   Displays the selected file's name and size with an option to remove/cancel the selection before uploading.
+        -   Uploads the new file and processes deletions concurrently with the agent update when the form is saved.
     -   **Department Field**: In the agent form, the `Department` field is a dropdown (select box) with a fixed, client-side list of department options.
 This ensures data consistency for agent categorization.

 ## 6. Internationalization (i18n) Strategy